coq/coq/doc/sphinx/language/core/records.rst

 .. flag:: Primitive Projections

-   Turns on the use of primitive
-   projections when defining subsequent records (even through the ``Inductive`` and ``CoInductive`` commands).
+   This :term:`flag` turns on the use of primitive projections when defining subsequent records (even through the ``Inductive`` and ``CoInductive`` commands).
 Primitive projections extended the Calculus of Inductive Constructions with a new binary